 Metro Buses M41 and M85 from Berlin-Hauptbahnhof to Potsdamer Platz

 Metrobus routes M85 and M41 run from Berlin-Hauptbahnhof via Potsdamer Platz to the outskirts of Berlin.
-M85 takes around 10 minutes from the Hauptbahnhof to Potsdamer Platz and the Kulturforum and en route passes the Reichstag building, Brandenburg Gate, and the Holocaust memorial.
-M41 reaches Potsdamer Platz in half the time but uses a tunnel and thus passengers miss out on the sights along route M85.
+Both bus M85 and M41 now use the tunnel under the Tiergarten to Kulturforum and no longer pass by the Reichstag building, Brandenburg Gate, and the Holocaust memorial.

 No buses, or other motorized transportation, pass through the Brandenburger Tor.

 Berlin’s public buses, especially the top deck of the double-decker buses, are great for city sightseeing tours.
 Furthermore, tickets prices and Berlin discount passes are pleasantly cheap for a German city.